jakob-bagterp/browserist/README.md

 ```

 ## Getting Started
 The default browser is Chrome.
+Simply type:

 ```python
 from browserist import Browser